μLaser is a low cost direct optical lithography system oriented to universities and research facilities looking to expand their capabilities.

 After defining the design, the included stage control modules and the confocal microscope are used.

 With them you set the origin position of the process on the substrate and the focal plane on the photosensitive surface.
-Also, the microscope can be used to align with preexisting designs.

 Next the process is executed and the design is written on the surface.